 Kim Krajci has lived long enough to know that she will never, ever use the quadratic formula, nor will the “tone” of a piece of literature ever impact her life, but she is convinced that public speaking is the one thing she learned in high school that she uses daily.
 A graduate of Malone University with a BA in Communications, Kim has been coaching and judging high school speech and debate for 10 years, coaching one student to the NFL National Speech and Debate Tournament (2013), and two to the Ohio State Tournaments (2011, 2012, 2013).
 As a 17-year veteran homeschooler, she has taught speech in homeschool co-ops in years past, and is currently in a speech club herself – Toastmasters International.
 She has achieved the level of Distinguished Toastmaster (DTM), the highest award given by this international organization which promotes public speaking and leadership skills.
 Kim continues to compete in Toastmasters speech contests.
 If you communicate, you are perceived as a leader.
 If you want to be a leader, you must be able to communicate – Kim Krajci

-Mrs. Moledor will be teaching Biology and Elementary Science and is the Bridges’ Communication administrator.
+Mrs. Moledor will be teaching Biology and Elementary Science and is the Bridges’ Communication Administrator.

-Mrs. Smith will be teaching Elementary Literature and High school Language Arts.
+Mrs. Smith will be teaching Elementary Literature and High School Language Arts.

 Angie Waters was born and raised in the Dominican Republic.
 She graduated college with a BA in Interior Design.
 Later, she taught kindergarten in a Christian school for two years, and art and fifth grade for a year.
 She returned to college during that time and studied two years of Early Education until she relocated to the United States.
 Upon her arrival in the US, she attended college and received an associate degree in Art and Early Education.
 Upon graduating, she got married and raised her family of five children.
-She has homeschooled her children for 12 years.
-She has taught Spanish and art for four years, two of those years with Bridges.
+She has homeschooled her children for 16 years.
+She has taught Spanish and art for five years, three of those years with Bridges.

 Mark Weimer is a graduate of the College of Wooster with a BA degree in History and a teaching certificate for 7th-12th grades.
 He recently retired from his career as a sales representative, but always managed to pursue his love of learning and history.
 Mr. Weimer has been homeschooling his grandchildren in American History, World History and U.S. Government for the past seven years, has taught Ohio History in a homeschool co-op, and has substitute taught in multiple local school districts.
 He is part of his church’s youth Sunday School program, teaching through the Bible from a historical perspective, and also manages the church’s bookstore.

-Mr. Weimer will be teaching Geography.
+Mr. Weimer will be teaching Government and Economics.